ndf-zz/velotrain/README.md

    - count: (integer) Count of passing records
    - env: (list) [temperature, humidity, pressure] where each value is a float value in units degrees Celsius, %rh, and hPa respectively
    - gate: (string) Time of day of last gate trigger HH:MM:SS.dc
+   - battery: (list) List of transponder refids that have reported a low battery warning since the last system reset
    - units: (list) List of JSON encoded objects, each containing a measurement point status:
        - mpid: (integer) Measurement point ID